 TDS

-TDS stands for “total dissolved solids.”
-Total dissolved solids usually include inorganic salts such as calcium, magnesium, potassium, sodium, bicarbonates, chlorides, and sulfates, along with some small volumes of organic matter that are dissolved in water.
+TDS stands for โ€œtotal dissolved solids.โ€ These usually include inorganic salts such as calcium, magnesium, potassium, sodium, bicarbonates, chlorides, and sulfates, along with some small volumes of organic matter that are dissolved in water.
 The EPA sets a maximum TDS level of 500mg/L in drinking water is its Secondary Drinking Water Standards.

 There are two ways that the total dissolved solids can be measured.
 The first way is in a lab under stringent controlled conditions, which is expensive and time consuming.
+Lab data is used to verify TDS reduction and system performance, ensuring that the best reverse osmosis system meets certification standards.
 The second is by measuring electrical conductivity.
 Although this method is not as accurate as the lab test, the results gained by a fairly inexpensive meter are within 10% of the lab results.
-An RO system that is functioning well should reduce TDS in purified water by about 90% – but this is variable.
+An RO system that is functioning well should reduce TDS in filtered water by about 90% โ€“ but this is variable.

 Air Gap Faucet